skguitarr/linuxConfig/README.md

 Launch the web app by navigating to the following url: http://18.222.119.170/catalog

 NOTE TO INSTRUCTOR:  The only thing I didn't get working was the Google OAuth.
 I believe that I'm getting the oauth error because google doesn't like IP addresses in client_secrets.json file, they only allow hostnames not IP addys.
-Since the Rubric did not mention Oauth, I'd prefer to avoid the montly fee to set up a DNS definition.
+Since the Rubric did not mention Oauth, I'd prefer to avoid the montly fee to set up a DNS hostname definition.
 Or if there's an easy way to work around this can you help?
 Thanks in advance.

 ## Summary of Software Installed
 certifi==2018.8.24